-The Colorado Permit Vehicle shall be evaluated at Strength II.
+The Colorado Permit Vehicles and Emergency Vehicle (EV3) shall be evaluated at Strength II.
 Figure 3-1 shows the axle weights and axle configuration that represent the Colorado Permit Vehicle.
-This vehicle is used to determine the Overload Color Code for bridges.
-It is a moving live load using the same live load distribution factors, number of lanes loaded, and impact factors as the HL-93 truck.
+The Colorado Permit vehicle is used to determine the Overload Color Code for bridges.
+These are moving live loads using the same live load distribution factors, number of lanes loaded, and impact factors as the HL-93 truck.
+The intent for including these Vehicles in the design is to get an operating rating value of 1 or greater.

-Deck slabs do not need to be designed for the Colorado Permit Vehicle wheel loads.
+Deck slabs do not need to be designed for these Vehicle wheel loads.